mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

 k) Ensure the successful creation of the environment.
 It will take minimum 10mins to create the environment.
-The Health status can be Severe.
+The Health status will be initiall "Green" and then change to "Severe" , when the loadbalancer started to validate the backend.
+This is the normal flow.

  <img width="863" alt="image" src="https://user-images.githubusercontent.com/101570105/202484018-6c2acd15-e09f-48a0-a59d-435069a32fb8.png">